Issue 16, Apr 2021

 The automated examination lanes will position vehicles at designated spots for inspection and display the results in real time – all with minimum human intervention.
 The entire system adopts a shared interfacing that allows different equipment and machines to communicate with each other.
 To take future expansion and upgrade need into consideration, the system is built with scalability in mind, adding or upgrading new equipment would never be a problem.

-In additional to streamlining the inspection process, we have also installed intelligent precaution devices such as automated drop bridge, anti-backward roller, multiple optical and load sensors and programmable logic controller to ensure safety throughout the entire process.
+In additional to streamlining the inspection process, we have also installed intelligent precaution devices such as third roller at brake tester, vehicle presence sensors and a programmable logic controller to ensure safety throughout the entire process.

 The fully integrated vehicle examination equipment and inspection control system will improve vehicle examination efficiency, while providing a safe and reliable vehicle inspection experience, thereby contributing to Hong Kong’s development as a leading-edge smart city.